Sleitnick/luau-api/docs/_ref_auto_generated.md

 - `def`: Default

-Returns the number at the given stack index, or the default number if the value at the stack index is not a number.
+Returns the number at the given stack index, or the default number if the value at the stack index is nil or none.
+Otherwise, an error is thrown.

 ```cpp title="Example" hl_lines="5"
 int approx_equal(lua_State* L) {